 The Council is committed to updating its Local Plan.
 It will contain both strategic and non-strategic policies and will cover the period between 2019 and 2039.
-Public consultation on Regulation 18 (Issues & Options stage) was undertaken in November 2019, and further consultation is anticipated by the end of 2022.
+Public consultation on Regulation 18 (Issues & Options stage) was undertaken in November 2019, and further consultation on a potential 'Growth Strategy was carried out between Nov 2022 and January 2023.